ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 ## [Reg Write (0x04)](#reg-write-0x04)

 ### Description
-  - Instruction that is similar to Write Instruction, but has an improved synchronization characteristic
-  - Write Instruction is executed immediately when an Instruction Packet is received.
+  - Instruction similar to a Write Instruction, but with an improved synchronization characteristic.
+Write Instructions are executed immediately when an Instruction Packet is received, while Reg Write saves the command to be executed later in response to an Action instruction.
-  - By using Reg Write and [Action] Instruction, one can operate multiple devices simultaneously.
+  - By using Reg Write and [Action] Instructions, one can operate multiple devices simultaneously.
   - Reg Write Instruction registers the Instruction Packet to a standby status, and sets Control table Registered Instruction to ‘1’.
   - When an Action Instruction is received, the registered Packet is executed, and sets [Control Table] Registered Instruction to ‘0’.